Bridge Windows Security

 Tableau Bridge applies the following security designs:

-• Data in transit, to and from Bridge, is encrypted.
+- Data in transit, between Tableau Bridge and Tableau Cloud, is encrypted.

 You can find more details about Bridge security in the sections below.